rootCircle/language_wars/README.md

 ## Definition of a Word

-For this challenge, a word is any contiguous sequence of non‐whitespace Unicode characters normalized for comparison, with diacritics considered equivalent
+- For this challenge, a word is any contiguous sequence of non‐whitespace Unicode characters normalized for comparison, with diacritics considered equivalent
+- The maximum length of any word can be safely assumed as 32 bytes.

 ## Expected Output